Getting Your Permit Quickly

 Electronic Copies of Issued Permits

-DAPC provides electronic copies of permits issued to facilities that we have an electronic copy of.
+The Division of Air Pollution Control (DAPC) provides electronic copies of permits issued to facilities that we have an electronic copy of.
 Our electronic documents date back to late 1998.
 All electronic permit records are available in PDF.
-If an electronic copy is available a link will be present in a list of all records we have going back to 1974 of issued permits.
-Additional search options and tracking status will be added to this web site in mid to late 2009.
+If an electronic copy is available, a link will be present in a list of all records we have going back to 1974 of issued permits.
+Additional search options and tracking status will be added to this website in mid- to late-2009.

 Compliance Reporting in Permits